Enalean/tuleap-documentation-en/languages/en/installation-guide/command-line/introduction.rst

 Command-line Installation
 =========================

-Full installation can be done on RHEL 9, Rockylinux 9 or Almalinux 9 in a production context.
+Full installation can be done on RHEL 9, Rockylinux 9 or AlmaLinux 9 in a production context.

 Table of contents: